LordCattonia/ChatApp/README.md

 # ChatApp
 ### A really bad project
 This is my first big project.
 I am using JS, CSS and HTML<br>
-Extentions for JS: Node.JS, Socket.IO and Express.
+Libraries for JS: Socket.IO and Express.
 ### Setup/Install
 Step 1.
 Download and unzip by using the GUI or ```git clone https://github.com/LordCattonia/ChatApp.git```<br>
 Step 2.
 Make sure Node.js is installed on your system and in PATH (Windows).<br>